gsouf/veol.js/README.md

 - Doc and guides
 - json schema generation from pageMaker config
 - support more icons (not only font awesome) and custom icons
+- Allow to make widget properties mandatory (required) and ask them before creating a widget
+- Allow to make widget properties validatable via a callback